 The best practice guidance from Ping Identity is to use Splunk as the consolidation point for all events and management information from the system.
-They provide a Splunk App that will need customisation and will then provide insight into the performance and utilisation of the solution.
+They provide a Splunk App that will provide insight into the performance and utilisation of the solution.

 System & MI requirements